Abraham Janssens: Early works

 Other works dating to this overtly Caravaggesque period are the Allegory of the burdens of time (Royal Museums of Fine Arts of Belgium, 1609), Peace and plenty (Wolverhampton Art Gallery, 1614), which was also commissioned for the Antwerp city hall's Assembly Room, and The dead Christ in the tomb with two angels (Metropolitan Museum of Art, c.
 1610).
 The latter painting was likely commissioned as an altarpiece.
 This Caravaggesque composition predates comparable Dutch works such as Dirck van Baburen's Roman charity by a decade.

 Later works

-Janssens' later work is regarded as less convincing.
+Janssens's later work is regarded as less convincing.
 After 1612 his painting style, like that of his other colleagues in Antwerp, came under the strong influence of the free style of Rubens' pictorial technique.
-Janssens' paintings of half-length figures were still regarded as innovative and influential while his devotional pictures were also successful.
+Janssens's paintings of half-length figures were still regarded as innovative and influential while his devotional pictures were also successful.
 A good example of the latter is The crucifixion (Musée des beaux-arts de Valenciennes, c.
 1620) in which the figures look painted like sculptures and take on an iconic timelessness.